HeinOnline

-HeinOnline (HOL) is a commercial internet database service launched in 2000 by William S. Hein & Co., Inc. (WSH Co), a Buffalo, New York publisher specializing in legal materials.
-The company began in Buffalo, New York, in 1961 and is currently based in nearby Getzville, NY.
-In 2013 WSH Co. was the 33rd largest private company in western New York, with revenues of around $33 million and more than seventy employees.
+HeinOnline (HOL) is a commercial internet database service launched in 2000 by William S. Hein & Co.
+(WSH Co), a Buffalo, New York publisher specializing in legal materials.
+The company was founded in Buffalo, New York, in 1961, and is currently based in nearby Getzville, New York.
+In 2013, WSH Co. was the 33rd largest private company in western New York, with revenues of around $33 million and more than seventy employees.

 HeinOnline is a source for traditional legal materials (reported cases, statutes, government regulations, academic law reviews, commercially produced law journals and magazines, and classic treatises), historical, governmental, and political documents, legislative debates, legislative and executive branch reports, world constitutions, international treaties, and reports and other documents of international organizations.
-The database includes more than 192 million pages of materials “in an online, fully searchable, image-based format".
+The database includes more than 192 million pages of materials "in an online, fully searchable, image-based format".

 New product award

-In 2001, HeinOnline received the coveted “New Product Award,” from the American Association of Law Libraries.
+In 2001, HeinOnline received the coveted "New Product Award", from the American Association of Law Libraries.
 Since then HOL has received this award two more times in recognition of new content libraries added to its constantly expanding database.
-In 2002, HOL was named as a “Best Commercial Website” by the International Association of Law Libraries.
-In 2007, EContent Magazine listed HOL among the hundred “companies that matter most in the digital content industry.”
-The list “represents the best and the brightest digital content companies.”
+In 2002, HOL was named as a "Best Commercial Website" by the International Association of Law Libraries.
+In 2007, EContent Magazine listed HOL among the hundred "companies that matter most in the digital content industry".
+The list "represents the best and the brightest digital content companies".
 More recently HOL's World's Constitutions Illustrated was named by Choice magazine as an "Outstanding Title" for 2010.
 A little more than a decade after HOL went live, a publication of the American Association of Law Libraries referred to it as a "groundbreaking product" and as "a leader in online legal literature".